madbomb122/BlackViperScript/README.md

 3. Tweaked (Not supported for laptop ATM)<br />*

 # Advanced_Usage
-Use one of the following Methods or use the at Bat file provided <br />
+Use one of the following Methods you can
-(Bat file provided can run script, look in bat file for insructions)
+1. Run script or bat file with one (or more) of the switches bellow
+2. Edit the script (bottom of file) to change the values
+3. Edit the bat file (top of file) to change the values to add the switch

 |   Switch  | Description                                                                    | Notes                            |
 | :-------- | :------------------------------------------------------------------------------| :------------------------------- |